tcarland/kvm-qemu-ansible/docs/02-kvm-ansible.md

 KVM Ansible Deployment Guide
 ============================

-Ansible is used to bootstrap systems as well as optionally install the KVM stack and NFS Server/Clients.
+Ansible is used to bootstrap systems as well as install the KVM stack and NFS Server/Clients.

 Prior to running the Ansible Playbooks, the base storage systems to be used for the primary storage pool (and optional NFS Server) should already be created and mounted.
 Additionally a network bridge for *br0* should be configured as described in the [01-prerequisites.md](docs/01-prerequisites.md) document.

 ## Configure Inventory

 The following inventory settings from *inventory/$env/group_vars/all/vars* should be customized to provide the domain settings, storage locations, and IP Address ranges.
 The following inventory example uses a common role-account called *tdh* for managing KVM and is added to the three primary groups needed.

 **inventory/$env/group_vars/all/vars**
 ```yaml